+C. Property
-- C. Property - 2.
-Policies - a.
-Be able to identify a description of: - i. the major components of insurance policies (e.g., declarations, insuring agreements, definitions, conditions, exclusions, endorsements, etc.); and, - ii. common policy provisions (e.g., insured's right to cancel, assignment of policy, supplementary payments, severability, liberalization, etc.) and coverages (removal and debris removal). - b.
-Recognize that property insurance policies contain many items except the insured's address, section 2071 of the CIC. - c.
-Be able to identify and compute loss payments for:

-- i. the different types of valuation commonly used in insurance policies. (actual cash value, replacement cost, market value, agreed value, stated value); and, - ii. a valued policy, sections 412, 2053, and 2054 of the CIC. - d.
-Be able to identify the protection of a mortgagee's interest contained in most mortgage clauses. - e.
-Be able to identify the definition and effect of a concurrent vs. nonconcurrent policy. - f.
-Be able to identify the Code requirements pertaining to policy cancellation / failure to renew, sections 481.5, 660 through 669.5, 673, and 675 through 679.6, of the CIC)

-g.
-Be able to identify restrictions regarding referral of auto insureds to repair facilities, section 753 of the CIC.
+- 23. Policies.
+Be able to - a.
+Be able to identify a description of: - the major components of insurance policies (e.g., declarations, insuring agreements, definitions, conditions, exclusions, and endorsements, etc.); and, - ii. common policy provisions (e.g., insured's right to cancel, assignment of policy, supplementary payments, severability, liberalization, etc.) and coverages (removal and debris removal). - b.
+Recognize that property insurance policies contain many items except the insured's address, section 2071 of the CIC. - eb.
+Be able to identify and compute loss payments for: - the different types of valuation commonly used in insurance policies. (actual cash value, replacement cost, market value, agreed value, stated value); and, - ii. a valued policy, sections 412, 2053, and 2054 of the CIC. - dc.
+Be able to identify the protection of a mortgagee's interest contained in most mortgage clauses. - ed.
+Be able to identify the definition and effect of a concurrent vs. nonconcurrent policy. - Be able to-identify the Code requirements pertaining to policy cancellation / failure to renew, sections 481.5, 660 through 669.5, 673, and 675 through 679.6, of the CIC) - gf.
+Be able to identify restrictions regarding referral of auto insureds to repair facilities, section 753 of the CIC. - hg.

-- h.
 Be able to identify the following unlawful practices: - i.
-Additional Standards Applicable to Automobile Insurance, California Code of Regulations 2695.8 (e); and, - ii.
+Additional Standards Applicable to Automobile Insurance, California Code of Regulations 2695.8-(e); and, - ii.
 Requirements, suggestions, or recommendations by insurer regarding repair of automobiles at specific automobile repair dealers; conditions; disclosure; powers of commissioner, section 758.5 of the CIC. - i.
 Be able to describe the provisions in Personal Lines as it relates to Microbial Matter Exclusions (i.e. mold, fungus, mildew, dry rot). - j.
 Be able to differentiate the California Standard Form Fire Insurance Policy from the Standard Fire Policy (158 vs. 165 lines). - III.
 Personal Lines Insurance (65 percent of exam questions) - A. Insurance on a Residence - 1.
+General Concepts

-General Concepts - a.
+- a.
 Be able to identify which applicants are eligible for each of the Homeowners products (HO- 3, 4, 5, and 6). - b.
 Be able to match the Homeowners products (HO-3, 4, 5, and 6) with consumers needs. - c.
 Be able to differentiate the California Standard Form Fire Insurance Policy from the Standard Fire Policy (158 vs. 165 lines). - i.
 Be able to differentiate between an open policy and a valued policy, Sections 411 and 412 of the CIC; - ii.
 Be able to identify the meaning of warranty and its effect on a policy, Sections 440 through 449 of the CIC; and, - iii.
 Be able to identify the laws governing return of premium, Sections 481 through Section 487 of the CIC. - d.
 Be able to identify the major similarities and differences between an HO-3, and HO-5. - e.
 Be able to identify the major similarities and differences of an HO-4, and HO-6.